Take a deep breath. Hold it in for a count of ten.

 OK, now exhale.

 Go ahead, take another deep breath.
 You’ve earned it!
 Do you know what else likes clean, pure air?
 Servers.
-Racks of them, in data centers all over the planet.
-If you want to make them safe and happy, you should install some data center Environmental Monitoring Systems (EMS).
+Racks of them in data centers all over the planet.
+To make them safe and happy, you should install some data center Environmental Monitoring Systems (EMS).

-You want to make sure your servers are healthy and performing at their peak.
-Have you ever opened up a server case and seen inside?
+You want to ensure your servers are healthy and performing at their peak.
+Have you ever opened up a server case and seen it inside?
 Would you want your lungs to be filled with dust?
 It’s easy to keep tabs on the weather outside, but what about the weather inside your data center?